LIFE STAGES

 In this phase, ideas for your future vision of life may start becoming clearer and your financial plan and investments need to follow suit.
 It’s a good time to revisit the life factor to start laying some gentle groundwork for the next phase of your life and to start being more specific on timeframes.
 Getting clearer about the future can free you to enjoy where you are today.

-We’ll revist the investment factor so you can refine your investment strategy to fit with your expected timescales and cashflow needs.
+You can also revisit the investment factor to refine your investment strategy to fit with your expected timescales and cashflow needs.
 A strategy built largely on global index funds is likely still to be appropriate given your continued high earning power and career flexibility.
 But the practicalities of your cashflow needs and timing, and how these will be met from your pension, ISAs, and other investments now need to be considered in more detail.
 And a review of your risk profile and corresponding investment strategy is well worth undertaking at this stage of life.

 “Are there opportunities that you could be taking now to position yourself for the next phase of your life and career?”